 The Enchanted City of Cuenca

-This natural place is situated 28 km from Cuenca and rises almost 1,500 metres above sea level.
-The Enchanted city is a circular route full of impressive rocky formations, sculpted over the centuries by ice, wind and water.
+This natural phenomenon is actually located 28 km from Cuenca.
+The Enchanted city rises almost 1,500 meters above sea level and it is a circular route full of impressive rock formations, sculpted over the centuries by ice, wind, and water.